Flu Season Frequently Asked Questions (FAQs)

 Why are flu vaccines being recommended for pregnant women?

 Over the past several years, studies and case reports have suggested that seasonal influenza can be especially dangerous in pregnant women and it can lead to hospitalization or severe illness.
 Infection with the flu also increases the risk of delivering a baby early which can cause complications for the newborn.
 Because of this, the Advisory Committee on Immunization Practices (ACIP) of the Centers for Disease Control and Prevention (CDC) and the Atrius Health OB/GYN department recommend that women who are pregnant accept the flu vaccine as soon as it’s available and prior to the peak of the flu season.
 The vaccine will protect against four influenza strains that are predicted to circulate this year.
 Flu vaccination is needed every year to boost and maintain immunity.

 What if I am pregnant and I get the flu?

-Call your doctor right away if you have flu symptoms or if you have close contact with someone who has the flu.
+Call your healthcare provider right away if you have flu symptoms or if you have close contact with someone who has the flu.
 Some pregnant women sick with influenza have had early labor and severe pneumonia.
 If you are pregnant and have symptoms of the flu, take it very seriously.
-Call your doctor right away for advice and possible antiviral medication.
+Call your healthcare provider right away for advice and possible antiviral medication.